 The following is required when signing a Will in Queensland:

-- The Will needs to be writing with the same writing instrument (computer or pen) used for the whole document.
+- The Will needs to be written with the same writing instrument (computer or pen) used for the whole document.

 - The Will must be signed by the person making it.
 It is recommended that the signature appears at the end of the Will, with initials at the foot of all other pages.